(A History of) The Harlem chapter of the Congress of Racial Equality

 Originally from St. Croix, Roy Innis moved to Harlem at thirteen.
 Like Bob Moses of SNCC, he attended Stuyvesant High School.
 He joined the Army at sixteen and was promoted to sergeant before he was eighteen.
 An Army buddy, Wilbert Kirby, would years later would become his vice chairman.
 After studying chemistry at City College, Innis worked as a chemist.
 It should be noted that these schools at the time were not only considered the city's most elite public schools, they were almost exclusively all White schools, an experience that would have certainly shaped Innis' attitudes towards the public school system.

-When Innis became chairman of Harlem CORE, it represented a significant shift for the national organization as a whole.
-Innis essentially changed Harlem CORE from an integrationist group into one of Black nationalists.
+When Innis became chapter chairman, it represented a significant shift for the national organization as a whole.
+Switching the name of the chapter from New York CORE to Harlem CORE, Innis essentially changed the chapter from an integrationist group into a Black power group.
 Whites that were still members were no longer allowed to participate in ‘actions’.
 They could only act in support roles.

 Women were also forced to play subordinate roles as Innis emphasized developing Black male leadership.
 He instituted his Black Male Caucus, Monday night weekly meetings where Black men could come and discuss ideas on how to ‘counteract the systematic emasculation of the Black male in American society’ (20).